DavidAnson/markdownlint/README.md

 key is present once read, its value will be resolved as a path relative to `file` and loaded recursively.
 Settings from a file referenced by `extends` are applied first, then those of `file` are applied on top (overriding any of the same keys appearing in the referenced file).
+If either the `file` or `extends` path begins with the `~` directory, it will act as a placeholder for the home directory.

 #### parsers